arunsah10/Maize-Pest-Detection-And-Identification/README.md

 - Slug
 - Red spider
 - Corn worm
+- Mole cricket

 Each class represents different pests and stages of maize plant growth, enabling the system to detect pests with high precision.
+The dataset used for the study is in `DataSet on Maize Pests/` folder
 ![YOLOv8 vs Other Models](Datasets_PieChart.jpeg)

 ## Project Files

 - **Jupyter Notebook**: `maize_pests.ipynb` - Contains the complete training process and methodology for the YOLOv8 model.
-- **Weights**: `weights/` - Contains the trained models.
+- **Weights**: Contains the trained models.
 Since the Size of trained model is too large so the google drive link is given. visit the [Google Drive](https://drive.google.com/drive/folders/1-2SifQO3BlOeNZZ1YPTHMX6EId2KJch5?usp=drive_link).
 - **Results and Analysis**: Includes accuracy metrics, result images, confusion matrix, and plots of validation accuracy vs. epochs and loss vs. epochs.
    **Result Image**: ![Result Image](path/to/result-image.png)